microwavedram/konekt/README.md

 # konekt
-actual IDE support for computercraft
+exturnal IDE support for computercraft via a folder on a players machine that autosyncs to the ingame file system access to server files is not required

 # Installation (konekt-server)
 to get going, first clone this repo to a directory